awjchen/SonoCleaner/doc/usersGuide.md

-An aside for those who may be feeling that the use of the interpolation brush just demonstrated is too arbitrary and ad-hoc: we are of the opinion that the interpolation brush should only be used in situations where rigorous use of the other methods suffices to correct the trace (see the "Protocol and restrictions on manual correction" section of the paper).
+An aside for those who may be feeling that the use of the interpolation brush just demonstrated is too arbitrary and ad-hoc: we are of the opinion that the interpolation brush should only be used in situations where rigorous use of the other methods suffices to correct the trace (see the "Example protocol and restrictions on manual corrections" section, below).
 Used only in this way, the interpolation brush does not affect whether or not a distance trace can be corrected, but only serves to reduce the variance of an already corrected trace.
 By this reasoning, our liberal use of the interpolation brush on this trace is